excellent reviews view over 10000 reviews

 • Pop Rivets

-• Riveter - This can come in the form of a rivet gun or a lazy tong riveter
+• Riveter - This can be a rivet gun or a lazy tong riveter

 How to Rivet

-Please note: This example is on a Mcculloch M40-450C w/ Briggs and Stratton 9T502 Engine.
+Please note: This example uses a Mcculloch M40-450C with a Briggs and Stratton 9T502 Engine.

-If the parts are already secured and for example in this case the recoil assembly needs to be removed from the housing, you will need to drill out the old rivets.
+If the parts are already secured and, for instance, the recoil assembly needs removal from the housing, you will need to drill out the old rivets.

-1. Using a power drill, drill out the old rivets (you may want to secure the housing in a vice so this does not move when you are drilling).
+1. Using a power drill, drill out the old rivets (it may help to secure the housing in a vice to prevent movement while drilling).

-2. Then, put the new recoil in place, aligning it where the holes are, so you can place the new pop rivets in.
+2. Next, position the new recoil, aligning it with the holes to insert the new pop rivets.

-3. Using a Riveter, press down with firm pressure on the rivet and press more than a few times until the new rivet is secure and the mandrel breaks and joins the parts.
-Repeat this step until you have replaced all the rivets.
+3. With a riveter, apply firm pressure on the rivet and press several times until the rivet is secure and the mandrel breaks, joining the parts.
+Repeat until all rivets are replaced.

 Step 1